Pjeanluc/OCR-P7/README.md

 mvn clean install
 mvn clean verify (generate tests and test report) mvn site (generate reportings)

+or to launch the application with Maven : mvn spring-boot:run (run the application)

 ## Documentation
 Read the JavaDoc